dchambers/composerjs/README.md

   * Sub-sections of the model can be observed, so that change can be detected, and so that dependent properties can be recalculated.
   * Model updates are atomic in nature, and all reactive property recalculation occurs as part of a single external update.
   * No subscription management code is needed as the number of nodes within the model changes.
+  * Usage of the model is prevented when it's in an incoherent state, to prevent subtle bugs.

 ## Basic Usage